backdoordata/backdoordata.github.io/_posts/2020-03-22-Math_Students_ML.md

 <h2><center>Bivariate Analysis</center></h2>

-I'm building a classifier to predict whether a student will either pass or fail the course, so I need to define a threshold for G3 (which ranges from 0-20).
-The minimum passing grade in the U.S. education system is typically considered to be D minus.
-In the case at hand, any student whose G3 value is less than 12 will be classified as failed, and the rest are classified as passing.
+To predict whether a student will either pass or fail, I need to define a threshold for G3.
+The minimum passing grade in the U.S. education system is typically considered to be a D-, so in our case, a 12/20 is the minimum passing grade.
-(**Note:** In this section the target labels are "pass"/"fail", but afterwards they will just be 0's and 1's.)
+*(In this section the target labels are "pass"/"fail", but afterwards they will just be 0's and 1's.)*

 ```python